Coelebs in Search of a Wife

-Coelebs in Search of a Wife (1809) is a novel by the British Christian moralist Hannah More.
+Coelebs in Search of a Wife (1808), titled in full as Coelebs in Search of a Wife.
+Comprehending Observations on Domestic Habits and Manners, Religion and Morals., is a novel by the British Christian moralist Hannah More.
 It was followed by Coelebs Married in 1814.

-It is sometimes known by the title Coelebs in Search of a Wife: Commprehending Observations on Domestic Habits and Manners, Religion and Morals.

-The novel focuses on Cœlebs, a well-to-do young man who tries to find a wife who can meet the lofty moral requirements laid down by his (now deceased) mother.
+The novel focuses on Coelebs—whose name is a Latin word meaning "single, unmarried"—a well-to-do young man who tries to find a wife who can meet the lofty moral requirements laid down by his now-deceased mother.

 Coelebs in Search of a Wife was extremely popular when it was published.
 It combined its novelistic narrative with religious lessons, which helped it to become the first nineteenth century novel to be accepted enthusiastically by the large religious reading public (in Britain, the novel had often been seen as an unrespectable and even immoral literary form).

-Maria Edgeworth, in an 1810 letter to Mrs. Ruxton, claims that the bachelor was modeled on a Mr. Harford of Blaise Castle.
+Maria Edgeworth, in an 1810 letter to Mrs. Ruxton, claims that the bachelor was modelled on a Mr. Harford of Blaise Castle.

-Frank Muir said "it is now high on the list of the world's most unreadable books".
+Frank Muir said, "It is now high on the list of the world's most unreadable books".